ansrali/data422-group-project/project.daily.md

 # Project diary - Group Asclepius
 (Ansar Ali, Jeffrey Chi & Jinze Zhou)

+## 08/10/22
+No one attended scheduled zoom meeting except **Ansar**.
+Meeting was scheduled for 7pm New Zealand Times. **Jinze** later informed Ansar that he and **Jeffrey** forgot about it.
+Next group meeting is set for 10-10-2022 Sunday 5pm New Zealand Times.

+A communication through emails been held between team members and **Jeffrey** suggested to get to the coding part before we see each other on the Sunday.

 ## 06-10-2022
 No one attended lab except **Ansar**.
 Ansar waited for group members for around half an hour and emailed them. **Jinze** came to the lab, he said he would work on downloading some data for the project in evening.
 He was concentrating on Assignment 2 at that moment. **Ansar and Jinze** remained in lab zoom session till end.